 Behavioral Sciences applied to a sustainable soy chain

-Bearing these issues in mind, in 2022 the IIS started the development of the project “Incentives and interventions for behavior-based policies for a soy production chain free of deforestation and conversion in the Cerrado”.
+Bearing these issues in mind, the IIS will develop the project “Incentives and interventions for behavior-based policies for a soy production chain free of deforestation and conversion in the Cerrado”.
 Focusing on the Cerrado biome and expected to last until 2025, the project will use behavioral sciences to map criteria that influence soy producers in decision making regarding land use and to design mechanisms based on their behavior that encourage the conservation and restoration of vegetation and adoption of sustainable agricultural practices.
 4 phases are planned:

 - 1. Assess Cerrado´s soy producer behavior to identify the main causes that influence land use change and to develop a hypothesis about the causes and motivations of these behaviors.